 Bake until a toothpick inserted into the center of the cupcakes emerges clean about 18 to 20 minutes.

-As with any cupcake recipe—vegan or not—filling the tins to the right level is important.
+- Filling the tins to the right level is important.
 If too little, the baked cake will sit below the wrapper, and if too high the batter will spill outside the liner and make a mess.
 About 2/3 to 3/4 full is ideal.
-And once you take out the cupcake tin from the oven, remove the cupcakes to a cooling rack; leaving them in the hot pan will continue to cook the cakes.

 Other Vegan Cupcake Recipes